Piraeus Morning Visit on 14 August 2020

 The SPEEDRUNNER III seen leaving Piraeus.
 She is the only ship that is currently owned by her company.

 A nice view of the Piraeus morning traffic on 14 August 2020.
 The NISSOS SAMOS is docked, while the BLUE STAR PAROS of Blue Star Ferries is following the SPEEDRUNNER III as they head towards the exit of the port of Piraeus.
-In between in the cruise ship CELESTYAL OLYMPIA of Greek-Cypriot company Celestyal Cruises (formerly known as Louis Cruises).
+In between in the cruise ship CELESTYAL OLYMPIA of the Greek-Cypriot company Celestyal Cruises (formerly known as Louis Cruises).

 The POSIDON HELLAS seen as she is about to exit the port of Piraeus.

 The SPEEDRUNNER III seen following the POSIDON HELLAS.
 Built in 1999, she joined Aegean Speed Lines in 2009.
 She spent her debut season on the Piraeus-Syros-Tinos-Mykonos line, while in 2010 her service was extended to the Piraeus-Syros-Tinos-Mykonos-Paros-Naxos line.
 She then spent the 2012 season under lay-up due to her company experiencing financial problems as a result of the Greek government debt crisis, but she returned to service in 2013 by being deployed on the Piraeus-Serifos-Sifnos-Milos line, which is her company's core area of service.
-In 2015 she was chartered to Moroccan company Navline for service on the Algeciras-Tangier Med line, while the following year she was chartered to Levante Ferries, operating on the Patras-Kefalonia-Ithaca line on the Ionian Sea.
+In 2015 she was chartered to the Moroccan company Navline for service on the Algeciras-Tangier Med line, while the following year she was chartered to Levante Ferries, operating on the Patras-Kefalonia-Ithaca line on the Ionian Sea.
 After her sister ship, the SPEEDRUNNER IV, was sold to Golden Star Ferries (for whom she operates as the SUPERRUNNER), the SPEEDRUNNER III was re-introduced by Aegean Speed Lines, being inserted on the Piraeus-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos line.
 In 2018 her service was restricted to the Piraeus-Serifos-Sifnos-Milos-Kimolos line, while in 2019 it was further restricted to the Piraeus-Serifos-Sifnos-Milos line.

 The SPEEDRUNNER III seen leaving the port of Piraeus in order to head towards Serifos, Sifnos and Milos.